Back to Lake Family Page

 i.
 WILLIAM H. POORE, b.
 1884, died as infant.

 ii.
 FLORENCE E. POORE b.
 20 Apr 1886, Logan, Iowa.
 She married Mark Whitman.
-No further is known.
+Nothing

 iii.
 ANDREW FRANK POORE, b.
 20 Apr 1891, Bassett, Nebraska.
-He married Cora ? and had 5 children.
-He married a second time and had a son by that marriage.
+He married Cora ? and had

 iv.
 FREDERICK J. POORE, b.
 16 Apr 1893, Bassett, Nebraska.
 Nothing further is known.

 v.
 ERMA IMOGENE POORE, b.
 09 Sep 1896, Hardscratch, Harrison Co.
 Iowa; d.
-20 Jun 1972, Columbus, Ohio.
-See below for other information.
+20 Jun 1972,

 vi.
 CHARLES NED POORE, b.
 30 Jul 1898, Logan, Iowa; married AMY SIMPSON on June 1, 1918 at Moosejaw, Sask.
 She was born in 1896 in Yorkshire, England.
 Amy Simpson Came to Canada as a trained nurse in 1911.
 When WWI broke out, she enlisted as a nurse and volunteered for overseas service, but was stationed in the Military Hospital in Saskatoon, Sask.
 She was later transferred to Moosejaw.
 There she resigned and was married to Charles Ned Poor.
 Charles had enlisted as a private in the Tenth Battalion at age 16 on Aug 14, 1914.
 He swore he was eighteen and so was accepted.
 He was in the Canadian service for three years and ten month.
 He was trained in England and saw service in France for twenty-eight months.
 In an attack at Vimy Ridge he was wounded in the thigh, dislocated a shoulder and had three ribs broken by the concussion of the shell.